DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.14 Edge computing systems
     - **Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency
     - In edge computing, the intelligence and processing are contained within each device.
 Thus, rather than having to send data off to a master processing entity, each device can process its own data locally.
+    - The architecture of edge computing performs computations closer to the data source, which is at or near the edge of the network.
         - Securing edge computing:
             - this technology creates additional network edges that result in increased levels of complexity
             - visibility, control, and correlation requires a Zero Trust access-based approach to address security on the LAN edge, WAN edge and cloud edge, as well as network management